JiriCagis/MyWiki/programovani/introductionIntoLinux/introductionIntoLinux.md

 CentOS is a popular free alternative to Red Hat Enterprise Linux (RHEL) and is often used by organizations that are comfortable operating without paid technical support.
 Ubuntu and Fedora are widely used by developers and are also popular in the educational realm.
 Scientific Linux is favored by the scientific research community for its compatibility with scientific and mathematical software packages.
 Both CentOS and Scientific Linux are binary-compatible with RHEL; i.e. in most cases, binary software packages will install properly across the distributions.

+### Base distributions
+* Debian (extends Ubuntu, Lubuntu)
+* Fedora
+* Suse

+### Questions to ask when choosing a distributions
+* What is the main function of the system (server or desktop)?
+* What types of packages are important to the organization?
+For example, web server, word processing, etc.
+* How much hard disk space is required and how much is available?
+For example, when installing Linux on an embedded device, space is usually constrained.
+* How often are packages updated?
+* How long is the support cycle for each release?
+For example, LTS releases have long-term support.
+* Do you need kernel customization from the vendor or a third party?
+* What hardware are you running on?
+For example, it might be X86, ARM, PPC, etc.
+* Do you need long-term stability?
+Can you accept (or need) a more volatile cutting edge system running the latest software?

 ## Boot process
 The Linux boot process is the procedure for initializing the system.
 It consists of everything that happens from when the computer power is first switched on until the user interface is fully operational.